-WCT members working in management - or preparing for a management role in the communications industry - with a background or experience that makes this program's policy and regulatory focus relevant.
-We welcome participants from Canada's largest media and broadcast companies, and also encourage smaller broadcast organizations to participate.
+WCT members working in management or preparing for a management role in the communications industry with a background or experience that makes this program's policy and regulatory focus relevant.
+We encourage participants from Canada's largest media and broadcast companies and smaller broadcast organizations.

-WCT members working at Canadian Heritage, ISED or the CRTC.
+WCT members working for Canadian Heritage, ISED or the CRTC.
 If you are interested in participating on behalf on another public sector organization, please contact us.

-WCT will be accepting applications in the Winter of 2018.
-Stay up to date all program launches by signing up to our mailing list.
+WCT will be accepting new applications in January 2019.
+Stay updated on all WCT program launches by signing up for our mailing list.

 2018 Program Participants